University Policies for Course Syllabi

 Equal Opportunity, Discrimination, or Harassment Statement

-For other concerns about discrimination, you may contact your advisor, Chair/Dean of your academic unit, Dean of Students Office at 487-2212 or The Office of Institutional Equity and Inclusion at 487-3310.
+For other concerns about discrimination, you may contact your advisor, Chair/Dean of your academic unit, Dean of Students Office at 487-2212 or The Office of Institutional Equity at 487-3310.

 View other student resources.